Yuri05/Furosemide-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

 The model was built and evaluated covering data from studies including in particular

-* single intravenous administration and both single and multiple oral administrations (solutions and tablets).
+* single intravenous administration and both single and multiple oral administrations (solutions and tablets)
 * a dose range of 1 to 80 mg

 The model quantifies excretion via urine (by glomerular filtration and active transport mediated by OAT3 and MRP4) and metabolism via UGT1A9.